substance/substance-legacy/README.md

 ![Screenshot](http://ma.zive.at/substance_reader.png)

-Documents are created by adding and editing `ContentNodes` of various types.
-A Javascript-based editor takes a `ContentGraph` as JSON, and holds an internal memory representation of the current document (respectively the arrangement of `ContentNodes`).
-This memory representation is rendered dynamically.
+Documents are composed of Content Nodes of various types.
+The Javascript-based editor takes a `Data.Graph` and picks a Document Node, which is associated with number of child nodes (Section, Text, Image, etc.).
+Document manipulation happens in memory, changes made are rendered dynamically.
 The user can immediately read and navigate the whole document.
 Everything is at one page.
-Every ContentNode can be modified by clicking on it.
-A ContentNode editor pane gets activated and the node's properties can be edited.
+Every content node can be modified by clicking on it.
+A content node editor gets activated and the node's properties can be edited.
 The changes made are reflected in realtime.
 Users see the results as they type.
+Collaborators can join an editing session and participate in realtime too.
+This is made possible through the usage of WebSockets.

 Demo